 DISCUSSION

 The CPUC fails to recognize the critical difference between market-based rates and negotiated rates.
-To obtain market-based rates, a pipeline must show that it “lacks significant market power,” and, only if such a showing is made, is the pipeline allowed to charge its customers market-based rates without offering a recourse rate as backstop.
+To obtain market-based rates, a pipeline must show that it “lacks significant market power,” and, only if such a showing is made, is the pipeline allowed to charge its customers market-based rates without offering a recourse rate as a backstop.
 In contrast, negotiated rates assume the pipeline has market power but require the availability of recourse rates to “prevent pipelines from exercising market power by assuring that the customer can fall back to cost-based, traditional service if the pipeline unilaterally demands excessive prices or withholds service.”
 In short, when recourse rates are available, a negotiated rate above the pipeline’s recourse rate is entirely lawful under the Commission’s negotiated rate policy and is entirely separate and distinct from a market-based rate.

 In this case, recourse rates were available to USGT and to all other potential shippers on Transwestern’s system.
-Transwestern offered the capacity at issue on its web site at the recourse rate for a period of __ days in accordance with Transwestern’s tariff and Commission policy.
-When Transwestern posted this capacity on its web site, it gave notice to all potential shippers of the available firm capacity.
+Transwestern offered the capacity at issue on its web site at the recourse rate for a period of __ days in accordance with Transwestern’s tariff and Commission policy. [?]
+If this is true (p.s. verify with the commercial and regulatory people) and we did post, the tariff does not currently provide posting periods except for ROFR capacity.
+[THIS IS KEY TO HAVE VERIFIED, I THINK IT MIGHT HAVE BEEN ROFR] When Transwestern posted this capacity on its web site, it gave notice to all potential shippers of the available firm capacity.
 Any potential shipper could have requested this capacity at the firm recourse rates in Transwestern’s tariff, which also are posted on Transwestern’s web site.

 When no shipper offered to pay the recourse rate for this capacity during the period that the capacity was posted, Transwestern and USGT subsequently negotiated the rates described in Transwestern’s filing in this proceeding.
+KEEP IN MIND THAT OTHERS DID BID LESS THAN THE MAXIMUM RATE AND WE REJECTED- NEED TO BE CAREFUL- CHECK WHAT WE STATED TO BP AMOCO IN REGARD TO THIS LAST MARCH--

 In light of the facts that the recourse rate was available to any potential shipper, Transwestern’s and USGT’s agreement to implement a negotiated rate in this case is entirely consistent with the Commission’s negotiated rate policy.
 The CPUC seeks to confuse the situation by referring to this negotiated rate as a “de facto” market based rate.
 As discussed above, however, this ignores the distinction that the Commission itself has made between negotiated and market based rates.
 The fact that a negotiated rate may fluctuate or at some point exceed the recourse rate does not make the negotiated rate a market based rate and is irrelevant.